Volkswagen asks for more time in Brazil human rights probe | Law-Order

 Volkswagen asks for more time in Brazil human rights probe

-The minutes showed lawyers representing the carmaker said at the hearing that the company needed more time to analyse the documentation given this was the first meeting it was participating in on the matter, but that it was treating the case in a serious and committed manner.
-Volkswagen was summoned by public prosecutors in May to attend an administrative hearing in Brasilia on June 14 regarding documentation gathered by priest Ricardo Rezende and a working group at Brazil's Ministry of Labour on its treatment of workers hired via external agencies at the farm in Brazil's Amazon region between 1974-1986.
+Public prosecutors summoned Volkswagen to attend an administrative hearing in Brasilia on June 14 to review reports alleging the mistreatment of temporary workers at the farm in Brazil's Amazon region brought forward by the Ministry of Labor.
+The minutes showed lawyers representing the carmaker said that the company needed more time to analyze the reports given this was the first meeting it was participating in on the matter, but that it was treating the case in a serious and committed manner.

-Volkswagen asked for more time to analyse documentation alleging human rights violations on a farm it owned in Brazil between 1974-1986, according to minutes of an administrative hearing on the matter in Brazil seen by Reuters.
+Volkswagen asked for more time to review reports alleging human rights violations tantamount to "modern slavery" on a farm it owned in Brazil between 1974-1986, according to minutes of an administrative hearing on the probe seen by Reuters on Wednesday.
+Public prosecutors summoned Volkswagen to attend an administrative hearing in Brasilia on June 14 to review reports alleging the mistreatment of temporary workers at the farm in Brazil's Amazon region brought forward by the Ministry of Labor.

-Volkswagen was summoned by public prosecutors in May to attend an administrative hearing in Brasilia on June 14 regarding documentation gathered by priest Ricardo Rezende and a working group at Brazil's Ministry of Labour on its treatment of workers hired via external agencies at the farm in Brazil's Amazon region between 1974-1986.
-The ministry first received reports and testimonials from people who worked on the farm from Rezendes in 2019.
-It then independently investigated the claims, collecting its own testimonials from workers who are still alive, according to the minutes of the June 14 meeting.
+"The stories are very strong, reporting situations of intense and long-lasting violence, of very serious nature… the situations depicted are some of the most serious which the Ministry of Labor has come to know of in relation to modern slavery," the minutes said.
+The testimonials included allegations of repeated outbreaks of malaria among workers, terrible accommodation conditions, debt systems, and discriminatory treatment between permanent workers in the headquarters and temporary farm workers.

-"The stories are very strong, reporting situations of intense and long-lasting violence, of very serious nature… the situations depicted are some of the most serious which the Ministry of Labour has come to know of in relation to modern slavery," the minutes said.
-Examples of situations reported in testimonials included reiterated illness of malaria among workers, terrible accommodation conditions, debt systems, differentiated treatment to workers in the headquarters.
+A spokesperson for Volkswagen said the carmaker takes the described events at the farm very seriously but that it would not comment further on an ongoing legal investigation.
+A second meeting between the carmaker and the working group at Brazil's Public Ministry of Labor was scheduled for Sept.
+29.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)